 - How did you come to make this change in your classroom?
 What was the process?

-- In what ways do you see this new strategy or initiative affecting you?
+- In what ways do you see this new strategy or teaching goal affecting you?
 What are you able to do differently?
-How has your instruction changed?
+How has your teaching practice changed?

 What is the PD goal you’re going to set for the remainder of the school year, and how can I help you reach that goal?

 In talking with your teachers, you might discover that there’s a specific professional learning area or set of skills they want to focus on through the end of the year.
 This is a great opportunity to provide a bit of coaching.
 What do they hope to achieve with these efforts, and how will they know they’re successful?
 And, perhaps the most important question: can you do anything to ensure that success?

 One simple way to help more educators reach those reinforced learning goals is to encourage them to find a “professional development” buddy.
 This could mean finding a teacher with similar professional goals, or simply someone they can use as a resource to help them grow as an educator—a teacher they might have met at a conference, or someone they follow on social media.

 And, remember to take a moment to ask your teachers about their accountability plan.
 If it’s a series of webinars they’d like to watch, do they have a schedule for completion?
 If it’s a new strategy in the classroom, might it make sense to have one of their colleagues observe them and give feedback?